FACTBOX-Countries rally round Lebanon after Beirut blast

 NORWAY - 40 tonnes of medical equipment and 25 million Norwegian crowns ($2.79 million) in financial help.
 POLAND - Medical materials and trained Polish rescuers.

 Poland's State Fire Service will send 39 rescuers and four dogs.
-The flight is ready to leave as soon as Wednesday, once it gets approval from Lebanese authorities, the Prime Minister's office said.
-QATAR - The country has dispatched the first of four planned flights on Wednesday with medical aid, and will deliver two field hospitals of 500 beds each, equipped with respirators and other necessary medical supplies.
+The flight is ready to leave as soon as Wednesday, once it gets approval from Lebanese authorities, the prime minister's office said.
+QATAR - The country dispatched the first of four planned flights on Wednesday with medical aid, and will deliver two field hospitals of 500 beds each, equipped with respirators and other necessary medical supplies.

 RUSSIA - Five planes carrying medical equipment, a field hospital and medical personnel.
 All medical staff travelling to Beirut will be equipped with personal protective gear in light of the coronavirus pandemic.
 TUNISIA - Two planes carrying food and medical aid.
 The president said his country could treat up to 100 of the casualties in its hospitals.